Sam Moll

-Samuel John Moll (born January 3, 1992) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
+Samuel John Moll (born January 3, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics and Cincinnati Reds.
 The Colorado Rockies selected Moll in the third round of the 2013 MLB draft.
-He made his MLB debut in 2017 with the Oakland Athletics.
+He made his MLB debut in 2017 with the Athletics.

 Career

 Amateur

 Moll attended St. Benedict at Auburndale High School in Cordova, Tennessee.
 He enrolled at the University of Memphis and played college baseball for the Memphis Tigers.
 In 2012, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Colorado Rockies

 The Colorado Rockies selected Moll in the third round of the 2013 Major League Baseball draft.
 He made his professional debut with the Low-A Tri-City Dust Devils, posting a 1.80 ERA in 30 innings pitched.
 In July, Moll combined with three other pitchers to throw a no-hitter.
 He returned to Tri-City in 2014 and appeared in only nine games due to injury.
-In 2015, he pitched for both the High-A Modesto Nuts and the Double-A New Britain Rock Cats, where he posted a combined 2.63 ERA with 74 strikeouts in 68.1 innings pitched between both clubs.
+In 2015, he pitched for both the High-A Modesto Nuts and the Double-A New Britain Rock Cats, where he posted a combined 2.63 ERA with 74 strikeouts in 68 1/3 innings pitched between both clubs.
 After the season, he pitched in the Arizona Fall League, where he gave up four earned runs in seven innings.
 Moll spent 2016 with the Triple-A Albuquerque Isotopes, where he posted a 3–5 record with a 4.94 ERA.
-The Rockies added him to their 40-man roster after the season.
+The Rockies added him to their 40–man roster after the season.
 Moll began the 2017 season with Albuquerque, but was designated for assignment on August 11, 2017.